neontuna/neontuna.com/_posts/2015-08-02-precious-gems.md

 end
 {% endhighlight %}

-I'm a lot happier with this code than what I did with Mastermind, initially the auto_reveal_search was one huge method that I was able to break down into a half dozen smaller ones.
+I'm a lot happier with this code than I was with Mastermind, initially the auto_reveal_search was one huge method that I was able to break down into a half dozen smaller ones.
 TDD definitely forces a lot of this discipline.
 If its hard to test, its probably bad code.

 I'm now in the midst of data structures and estimating the time complexity of software using [Big O notation][bigo].
 To infinity... and beyond.